thortle/Twibot-20/README.md

 - **Procedure :**
   - Run `scripts/4_predict.py`
   - Check that the model is loaded without errors
-- **Expected Result :** Model should load successfully from the saved directory
+- **Expected result :** Model should load successfully from the saved directory

 ##### 3.1.4.2.
 Prediction quality test
 - **Purpose :** Ensure that the model makes reasonable predictions